* Abe to make final decision on sales tax hike on Oct. 1

 The survey, conducted for Reuters by Nikkei Research, polls upper management at 400 companies capitalised at more than 1 billion yen each.
 The firms, which are split evenly between manufacturers and non-manufacturers, are not required to answer every question and provide responses on condition of anonymity.

 On Thursday, the Reuters Tankan survey, which is taken alongside the corporate poll, found that confidence among Japanese manufacturers slipped in September from a three-year high, as concerns about slowing growth in emerging markets hit exporters and a weaker yen pushed up import costs.
-(Editing by William Mallard and Edwina Gibbs)
+(Additional reporting by Tetsushi Kajimoto; Editing by William Mallard and Edwina Gibbs)